-That company went on to become one of the fastest-growing and most successful retail start-ups during the first decade of the 2000s, and our success was primarily due to the way we passionately used customer service to nurture customer loyalty.
-Here’s what you need to know about how to create raving fans for your business through exceptional customer service.
+That company became one of the fastest-growing and most successful retail start-ups during the first decade of the 2000s, and our success was primarily due to how we passionately used customer service to nurture customer loyalty.
+Here’s what you need to know about creating raving fans for your business through exceptional customer service.

 Takeaways from Raving Fans by Ken Blanchard and Sheldon Bowles

 Exceptional customer service starts with a framework.
-In Raving Fans, Blanchard and Bowles lay out three main takeaways for developing advanced customer service skills at your company.
+In Raving Fans, Blanchard and Bowles outline three main takeaways for developing advanced customer service skills at your company.
 Here are their tips:

 - Decide what you want.
 Create a clear vision of perfection and what you expect your people to believe.
-Rewrite your company’s guiding principles as well as specific performance expectations, so there is no confusion.
+Then, rewrite your company’s guiding principles and specific performance expectations to avoid confusion.

 - Discover what the customer wants.
-Don’t make assumptions when it comes to customer service.
-Institute polls to discover precisely where the pain points are for your customers and listen to their feedback.
-The customer does know best, but it is your job to ensure that their feedback makes it to the decisionmakers.
+Please don’t make assumptions when it comes to customer service.
+Instead, institute polls to discover precisely the pain points for your customers and listen to their feedback.
+The customer does know best, but it is your job to ensure that their feedback makes it to the decision-makers.

 - Deliver the vision, plus 1%.
 Execute beyond what your customers expect so that they are delighted, not just satisfied.
 Go the extra mile to make their experience memorable.

 The three ideas above can create a helpful framework for your customer service goals.
 However, you need to get specific if you want to institute advanced customer service skills at your organization.
 Here are some tips:

 - Identify the typical customer journey and every touchpoint along the way.
 Work aggressively to perfect every interaction and anticipate where friction might occur.
 Be proactive to prevent breakdowns in the process.